iamKarthikBK/chromite/README.md

 ## What is Chromite

-Chromite is the commerically supported version of the open source [SHAKTI](https://shakti.org.in) C-class processor.
-It is an extremely configurable and commercial-grade 5-stage in-order core supporting the standard RV64GCSUN ISA extensions.
-The core generator in this repository is capable of configuring the core to generate a wide variety of design instances from the same high-level source code.
-The design instances can serve domains ranging from embedded systems, motor-control, IoT, storage, industrial applications all the way to low-cost high-performance linux based applications such as networking, gateways etc. The extreme parameterization of the design in conjunction with using an HLS like Bluespec, it makes it easy to add new features and design points on a continual basis.
+Chromite is an open-source core generator, **based on the** [SHAKTI C Class](https://gitlab.com/shaktiproject/cores/c-class) **core developed at PS CDISHA at the Indian Institute of Technology Madras** .
+The core generator emits synthesizable, production quality RTL of processors based on the open [RISC-V ISA](https://riscv.org/).
+The core generator can produce variants of a commercial grade 6-stage in-order core supporting the RV[64/32]GCSUN (or its subsets) extensions of the RISC-V ISA, from the same high-level source code.
+Chromite leverages the high level abstraction offered by [Bluespec System Verilog](https://github.com/B-Lang-org) to build highly parameterized, compact and powerful library components (like arithmetic units, branch predictors, caches, mmu, etc) that can be seamlessly integrated to create a solution catered to your needs.

 ## License
 All of the source code available in this repository is under the BSD license.